Geetha63/MS-Teams-Scripts/SharePoint storage limit/README.md

 # Description

-Script is to modify the SharePoint storage limit and also to set the StorageQuotaWarningLevel, please provide the storageQuota and storageQuotaWarningLevel inputs in MB
+The script is to modify the SharePoint storage limit and also to set the StorageQuotaWarningLevel, please provide the storage quota and StorageQuotaWarningLevel inputs in MB

 You must be a SharePoint Online Administrator or Global Administrator and be a site collection administrator to run the script